ryanwhowe/websocket-workshop/README.md

 ```

 There is also a shortcut at `bin/run-php` which takes a single argument, the lesson number, and on running
-will restart the container then subsequently follow it's logs.
+will restart the container then subsequently follow its logs.
 Exit the log follow with `Ctrl+C`

 As fun as the loop is we need some content.
 Let's make a websocket connection.
 For this we're going to use
 a stack of PHP libraries that implement various parts of the process: